akebu6/Julia-Notes/README.md

 # UPDATE
 This repo is currently not being updated for the time being.
 It shall however be updated once the maintainer has enough time

+LICENSE
+© 2022 Akebu

+This repository is licensed under the MIT license.
+See [LICENSE](https://github.com/akebu6/Julia-Notes/blob/main/LICENSE) for details.